talfstad/fomments/README.md

 ----------------------------------------------------------------

-. hover over comment arrow appear drop down
+DONE -- . hover over comment arrow appear drop down
-  - when over the root el show the arrow, on reply show both root arrow and reply arrow
+  - when over the root el show the arrow, on reply show both root arrow and reply arrow DONE -- . hover over comment arrow show tooltip
+DONE -- . see more for comments longer than 600 characters

-. reply comment component type
+. reply comment
 . reply my comment line

-. show 10 more replies in this thread (pages 10 at a time)
+. show 10 more replies in this thread button at end of replies (pages 10 at a time) . load n (10 if over 10, actual number if less) more comments button after default show num posts val

+. report to facebook popup
+. delete comment popup